priyankav89/ecommerce/README.md

 ## INSTALLATION

-1.Insomnia needed to be installed to test the app.
+1. Insomnia is installed to test the app.

+2. mysql is installed using npm i mysql2.

 ## SCREENSHOT